KaramSahoo/AbstractGAN/README.md

 ## Dataset

 The dataset is available in Kaggle.
 Click [here](https://www.kaggle.com/bryanb/abstract-art-gallery) to get the dataset.
-The images are scrapped from the web hence require additinal resizing ad reshaping before feeding to the GAN network.
+The images are scrapped from the web hence require additinal resizing and reshaping before feeding to the GAN network.

 ## Methodology
 ## Results